Course Outline

 Requirements

-- An understanding of fundamental IT support concepts for government
+- An understanding of fundamental IT support concepts for government.

-- Experience with endpoint devices and operating systems
+- Experience with endpoint devices and operating systems used in public sector environments.

-- Familiarity with basic networking and device configuration
+- Familiarity with basic networking and device configuration practices for government agencies.

 Audience

-- IT support staff for government
+- IT support staff within government organizations.

-- Technical helpdesk personnel for government
+- Technical helpdesk personnel serving public sector entities.

-- Junior system administrators for government
+- Junior system administrators working in governmental roles.

 Testimonials (5)